Wisconsin’s Nature Center Wonders

 Mosquito Hill Nature Center, New London

 Mosquito Hill offers indoor and outdoor activities year-round.
-Indoors, you’ll find hands-on displays, natural history exhibits, an art gallery, and a library.
-A butterfly house is open in July and August, and an observatory is used for scheduled events.
+Indoors, you’ll find hands-on displays, natural history exhibits and a library.
+An observatory is used for scheduled events.
 Outdoors, along the Wolf River, you’ll find a number of short trails including the wheelchair-accessible All People’s Trail.

 Hours: Trails are open from sunrise until sunset daily except during gun deer hunting season.
 Exhibits are open Tuesday-Friday 8am-4:30pm, and weekends 10am-3pm.